-Professional serendipity.
+Professional Serendipity.
 Some of the most fortuitous moments in careers occur when scholars unexpectedly cross paths while at a traditional, in-person conference.
 These interactions simply cannot occur-or cannot occur in the same way-online.
 Perhaps more importantly, traditional conferences afford opportunities for people to exchange valuable information that is not usually discussed publicly-e.g., delicate topics or the climate of particular departments.
-Online conferences might be able to improve professional serendipity by including a "virtual meet and greet" in the program (Ransom, 2015) or by creating opportunities for participants to chat privately-e.g., letting presenters opt to share their email address with participants.
+Online conferences might be able to improve professional serendipity by including a 'virtual meet and greet' in the program48 or by creating opportunities for participants to chat privately-e.g., letting presenters opt to share their email address with participants.

-Social efficiency.
-Socializing via written word, video, and other online mediums is significantly more effortful and time-consuming than face-to-face conversation.
+Social Efficiency.
+Socializing via written word, video and other online mediums is significantly more effortful and time-consuming than face-to-face conversation.
 Further, the probability of confusion, misunderstanding, and offense might be higher in online conversation where many social cues are easily lost.
 Worse, these disadvantages of the online conference model could compound as the volume of a conference increases.
-One way for online conferences to compete with traditional conferences' social efficiency would be to employ technology that mimics face-to-face interaction-e.g., video conferencing (see Calzavarini & Viola, 2019).
-Online conferences might also reduce their outsized social workloads and risks by limiting the volume of their presentations and commentaries (ibid.).
+One way for online conferences to compete with traditional conferences' social efficiency would be to employ technology that mimics face-to-face interaction-e.g., video conferencing.49 Online conferences might also reduce their outsized social workloads and risks by limiting the volume of their presentations and commentaries.50